codeforamerica/streetsearch/README.md

 # TODO:

 Would you like to see your city in here?
-Please post in the "issues" section.
+Please [let us know](https://github.com/codeforamerica/streetsearch/issues/new).

 # Setup: